gautamMalu/centos-xen/README.md

 In order to use this repo, you need to have the following:

  * A running CentOS instance (physical or virtual) with spare disk space
- * I have used it with CentOS 6.6 final ,but it should work well with othere versions of CentOs also
+ * I have used it with CentOS 6.6 final and Centos 7 ,but it should work well with othere versions of CentOs also

 ## Setup

 Included is a `setup_env.sh` script to be run inside the CentOS instance.
-This script will install the necessary packages required to create a custom ISO.
+This script will install the necessary packages required to create the custom ISO.

 ## Using